BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: An example on simulated data

-In addition, the function {\tt summary} reports a visualization summary of the results as we can see in Figure \ref{fig:summary-bdgraph}.
+In addition, the function \code{summary} reports a visualization summary of the results as we can see in Figure \ref{fig:summary-bdgraph}.
 At the top-left is the graph with the highest posterior probability.
-The plot at the top-right gives the estimated posterior probabilities of all the graphs which are visited by the BDMCMC algorithm; it indicates that our algorithm visits more than $100$ different graphs and the posterior probability of the selected graph is around $0.39$.
-The plot at the bottom-left gives the estimated posterior probabilities of the size of the graphs; it indicates that our algorithm visited mainly graphs with sizes between $5$ and $11$ links.
+The plot at the top-right gives the estimated posterior probabilities of all the graphs which are visited by the BDMCMC algorithm; it indicates that our algorithm visits more than $2000$ different graphs.
+The plot at the bottom-left gives the estimated posterior probabilities of the size of the graphs; it indicates that our algorithm visited mainly graphs with sizes between $4$ and $18$ links.
 At the bottom-right is the trace of our algorithm based on the size of the graphs.

-The function {\tt compare} provides several measures to evaluate the performance of our algorithms and compare them with alternative approaches with respect to the true graph structure.
-To evaluate the performance of our BDMCMC algorithm (Algorithms \ref{algorithm:BDMCMC-GGMs}) and compare it with that of an alternative algorithm, we also run the RJMCMC algorithm under the same conditions as below.

-where the sampling algorithm from the joint posterior distribution is based on the RJMCMC algorithm.
+The function \code{compare} provides several measures to evaluate the performance of our algorithms and compare them with alternative approaches with respect to the true graph structure.
+To evaluate the performance of our BDMCMC algorithm (Algorithm \ref{algorithm:BDMCMC-GGMs}) and compare it with that of an alternative algorithm, we also run the RJMCMC algorithm under the same conditions as below. \begin{Sinput} R> sample.rjmcmc <- bdgraph( data = data.sim, method = "ggm", + algorithm = "rjmcmc", iter = 5000, save = TRUE ) \end{Sinput} where the sampling algorithm from the joint posterior distribution is based on the RJMCMC algorithm.